Community Stigma Baseline Survey: Mental Health & Substance Misuse Knowledge, Beliefs & Behavior

 To answer these questions, San Mateo County launched and completed a Community Stigma Baseline Survey around mental health and substance misuse knowledge, beliefs and behavior.
 The San Mateo County Behavioral Health & Recovery Services Office of Diversity and Equity commissioned an independent research firm, Strata Research Inc., to implement a baseline survey among San Mateo County residents who were at least 18 years of age.
 This 15-minute survey was completed by 450 residents in San Mateo County during March 2020.
 This survey built off of the statewide mental health stigma survey conducted by RAND Corporation.

 Key findings from the Community Stigma Baseline Survey are listed below.
-The Executive Summary has more information on each domain, differences by demographics (e.g. age, gender, race/ethnicity) and general information about the survey.
+The Executive Summary and Full Report have more information on each domain, differences by demographics (e.g. age, gender, race/ethnicity) and general information about the survey.

 - One-third of San Mateo County adults (36%) have had a mental health issue.